afurourrego/dungeonhack/ONEHACK_SUBMISSION.md

 3. Seasonal events
 4. NFT marketplace via Kiosk
 5. DAO governance for game updates
-6. Integration with other Sui gaming projects
+6. Integration with other OneChain gaming projects

 **We're building the future of gaming on OneChain.
 One card flip at a time.** ⚔️